 - Examination of the dossier

-The city receives your application dossier and will check it that it is complete.
+The city receives your application dossier and will check if it is complete.

 If there is something missing, you’ll receive a notice listing the documents that you need to include.
 At this point, the procedure is automatically put on hold.
 You can collect the dossier from the counter of the planning permit office within the month.
 The city will retain one copy.
 Once you have all the missing documents, you can re-submit the application.